COVID-19 pandemic: Mitigation

 Should containment fail, efforts focus on mitigation: measures taken to slow the spread and limit its effects on the healthcare system and society.

 Successful mitigation delays and decreases the epidemic peak, known as "flattening the epidemic curve".
 This decreases the risk of overwhelming health services and provides more time for developing vaccines and treatments.
 Individual behaviour changed in many jurisdictions.
 Many people worked from home instead of at their traditional workplaces.

 Non-pharmaceutical interventions

 Non-pharmaceutical interventions that may reduce spread include personal actions such as wearing face masks, self-quarantine, and hand hygiene; community measures aimed at reducing interpersonal contacts such as closing workplaces and schools and cancelling large gatherings; community engagement to encourage acceptance and participation in such interventions; as well as environmental measures such as surface cleaning.

 Other measures

 More drastic actions, such as quarantining entire populations and strict travel bans have been attempted in various jurisdictions.
-China and Australia's lockdowns have been the most strict.
-New Zealand implemented the most severe travel restrictions.
-South Korea introduced mass screening and localised quarantines, and issued alerts on the movements of infected individuals.
-Singapore provided financial support, quarantined, and imposed large fines for those who broke quarantine.
+The Chinese and Australian government approaches have included many lockdowns and are widely considered the most strict.
+The New Zealand government response included the most severe travel restrictions.
+As part of its K-Quarantine programme, South Korea introduced mass screening and localised quarantines, and issued alerts on the movements of infected individuals.
+The Singaporean government's response included so-called "circuit breaker lockdowns" and financial support for those affected while also imposing large fines for those who broke quarantine.